-This is not a biography.
-It is a statement of why this practice exists, why I started it, and why I think the work matters now.
-The arc is personal because the conviction is personal.
 Buildings shape the lives lived inside them.
 Capital shapes the buildings.
-The intelligence that sits between the two is, by and large, absent.
+The intelligence that sits between the two is too often missing.
 That absence is what Moyne Ross is built to address.

 A town shaped by what it lost

-I grew up in Dumbarton, on the west bank of the Clyde.
+I grew up in Dumbarton, in the west of Scotland.
 Once a town of shipbuilders, distillers and engineers; home to the Cutty Sark.
 By the time I arrived it had been stripped of its manufacturing pride, and was looking to retail warehouses for salvation.

-This is the first place the argument begins.
 A community's character is shaped, more than most things, by the buildings that surround it.
-The industrial skeletons, the drab social housing, the isolated estates, the derelict high streets.
-They are not neutral backgrounds.
+Industrial skeletons, drab social housing, isolated estates, semi-derelict high streets.
+These are not neutral backgrounds.
 They press on the lives lived within them.
 Churchill had it right.
 We shape our buildings; thereafter they shape us.

 It took me years to understand this.
 At the time, I simply wanted out.
-That instinct carried me through a Building Surveying degree at Glasgow Caledonian, and into the profession itself.
+That instinct carried me through a Building Surveying degree at Glasgow Caledonian University, and into the profession itself.

 What I saw in the City

-I arrived in London in 2015, freshly Chartered, and supremely confident in my consulting abilities.
+I arrived in London in 2015, a freshly Chartered Surveyor, and supremely confident in my consulting abilities.
 The work was varied.
 Heritage mansion blocks in Maida Vale.
+Media studios.
 Private residential commissions.
-And then, in time, eighteen months at a large American firm in the City, a stone's throw from the Bank of England.
-I was certain I was exactly where I should be.
+And, with great excitement, a stint with a glossy American firm in the City.
+I was a stone's throw from the Bank of England, and I was certain I was exactly where I should be.

 It was there that the penny dropped.

-What I was watching was not real estate as a productive pursuit.
-It was financial engineering, expressed in concrete and glass.
-A sugary cocktail of easy money, asset inflation and agent ego.
-The decisions I watched being made about buildings were only notionally about buildings.
-They were about leverage, timing, and the extraction of value before the music stopped.
+What I was watching was real estate increasingly treated as financial engineering, expressed in concrete and glass.
+Decisions made about buildings were only notionally about buildings.
+They were about leverage, timing, risk transfer, and value extraction — with the physical asset often treated as secondary.

-This is the second place the argument begins.
-The capital allocated to real estate in the post-GFC era was overwhelmingly financial in its reasoning, and only incidentally physical in its intelligence.
-The gap between what a building actually was, and what the spreadsheet said about it, was wide enough to drive a great deal of mispriced risk through.
+It was here I realised that capital allocated to real estate was overwhelmingly financial in its reasoning, and only incidentally physical in its intelligence.
+The gap between what a building actually was, and what the spreadsheet said about it, was driving a great deal of misunderstanding about physical reality.

 A new playbook

 In 2018 I set up my own RICS-registered practice, and began to write.
 The following year, the document that emerged was The Playbook for the 2020s.
 It argued that financialisation was giving way to a new era.
-That the incumbent professional model in real estate could not scale to the questions the coming decade would ask.
-That a new kind of practice was needed, one that sat between the physical and the digital, with skin in the game, accountable to its output.
+That the incumbent professional model in real estate could not scale to the volume, speed, and complexity of the decisions ahead.
+That a new kind of practice was needed: one that sat between the physical and the digital, with skin in the game, accountable to its output.

 I sketched a three-act methodology and called it Discover, Define, Deliver.